Facts about Belgrade EXPO 2027

 What your country’s involvement means

 Participating governments provide three things the project needs: money, legitimacy, and political cover.
 A pavilion is not a neutral cultural gesture.
 It is a signal that the project meets acceptable standards.
-It doesn’t.
+It does not.

 What you can do: